CameronMSeibel/social-network/README.md

 ## Installation

-To install, for this repo and clone it to your machine.
-Use `npm start` or `node server.js` to start the server.
-Use an application like Insomnia to test requests to the social media API.
+To install, fork this repo and clone it to your machine.
+Run `npm i` in the repository's directory to intall dependencies.
+You should already have MongoDB installed.

 ## Usage

-To use this application, use an application like Insomnia to form and send requests.
+Start the server with either `npm start` or `node index.js`, then use an application like Insomnia to form and send requests to your server.

 ## Questions